 Some of the vitamins you can find in coriander are vitamin A, thiamine, riboflavin, niacin, vitamin B6, Folate, vitamin C, vitamin E, and vitamin K.

 It is also rich in minerals like calcium, iron, magnesium, manganese, phosphorus, potassium, sodium, and zinc.

-Coriander is also a vegetable that you can get protein from.
+Coriander is also a vegetable that you can get protein.

-Besides the different vitamins and minerals you can get from coriander, you can also have a good fix of antioxidants when you include it in your diet.
+Besides the different vitamins and minerals you can get from coriander, you can also have a good fix of antioxidants when you include them in your diet.

 Some notable antioxidants in coriander are caffeic acid and chlorogenic acid.
 These 2 are especially good in removing free radicals that cause oxidation in your skin.